 If you’re looking for some really good bourbon to drink, the good news is you don’t have to spend hundreds of dollars on a bottle.
 In fact, some of the best bourbons available throughout the country cost less than $50.
 For starters, Buffalo Trace Bourbon is ideal for an Old Fashioned and tops our list as the best overall pick.
 Sure, there are some rare bottles out there going for triple their asking price on the secondary market, and some of these are exceptional.
 Still, there are so many dependable and accessible offerings—here are the best bourbons under $50 to try today.

 Buffalo Trace Kentucky Straight Bourbon

 While there are some wildly popular and rare bourbons made at Buffalo Trace, there's no better affordable option than the distillery's flagship bourbon.
 It uses a low-rye mash bill that provides notes of vanilla, caramel and sweet corn.
 According to bartender and beverage consultant Jessica Gonzalez, this should be your go-to bourbon for making an Old Fashioned.
-“It's priced low enough that I won't send anyone to the poorhouse, and no matter what they usually drink, this won't disappoint.
+“It's priced low enough that it won't send anyone to the poorhouse, and no matter what they usually drink, this won't disappoint.”